 What if I want to take them out?

 Many mothers get tired of nipple shields and having to use them every time the baby breastfeeds; that’s why they consider removing them.

 To be able to remove nipple shields, we must be clear that the baby can do without them.
 If we are sure that the baby no longer needs them, we can try the change technique: let the baby suck on the nipple shields and, in a mistake or if it is released, take them out to encourage the baby to suckle without them.

 If she gets angry, we put them back immediately.
-Little by little and with time she will get used to suckling directly.
+Little by little, and with time, your baby will get used to suckling directly.

 In any case, babies often leave nipple shields on their own around 3-4 months.
 The day comes when they themselves reject them, and you can start breastfeeding without nipple shields.
 But if the baby doesn’t want to know anything about eliminating them, it is possible that he or she has to continue with them during the whole lactation and if the mother accepts it, there is no problem either in the production of milk or in the duration of the lactation.

 *In the case of cracks caused by a bad latch, if the baby does not latch on optimally to nipple shields either, it is possible that they do not reduce or avoid pain but rather increase it.